YinHk-Notes/javascript-cheatsheet-and-note/note/spread operator.md

 - rest parameter canbe any type, JavaScript does not care about the type in rest parameter.
 - A function definition can have only one ...restParam.
-- The rest parameter must be the last parameter in the function
+- The rest parameter must be the last parameter in the function.
 - The rest parameter is an indefinite number of arguments as **an array**,
+- use **spread operator to spread out the remain arguments**in the function paramters.

 ```jsx
 //example1: